-Saddle Back Ranch is the one and only premium, unpastuerized, unhomogenized, State certified Grade A milk farm in Las Cruces.
-Our premium raw "real" milk is just that - milk that is all natural, unprocessed, whole, with all of its beneficial probiotic bacteria, enzymes, vitamins, minerals, and nutrients.
+Saddle Back Ranch is the one and only premium, unpastuerized, unhomogenized, State certified Grade A milk farm in Southern New Mexico.
+Our premium raw "real" milk is just that - milk that is 100% natural, unprocessed, whole, with all of its beneficial probiotic bacteria, enzymes, vitamins, minerals, and nutrients.
 NEVER pasteurized (heated), homogenized (crushed), or otherwise altered.
-Our Jersey cows are pasture fed with organically grown hay and never treated with antibotics or hormones.
-We believe it is our duty to take good care of our cows with plenty of high quality feed, fresh water, and space to roam.
-Well cared for cows are generally healthy and don't need antibiotics and none of our cows have ever had them.
+Our Jersey cows are pasture fed with organically grown hay and never treated with antibiotics or hormones.
+We believe it is our duty to care well for our cows with plenty of high quality feed, fresh water, and space to roam.
 From our cows udder happiness to yours!
 Cheers.

 Do you use antibiotics or hormones on your cows?